Let’s shape your days with clarity and joy.

 But here’s the secret.
 You don’t need to fill every hour.
 You just need a rhythm.
 Your rhythm.

-How Other Women Do It
+How Other Women Did It

 What Real Retired Days Look Like (And Why There’s No “Right” Way)